DanielOhrin/NutriHelp/README.md

 # NutriHelp

 This is my solo capstone project for NSS.
-It is a calorie-tracking app that allows users to track their calories and other health info daily.
+It is a calorie-tracking application that allows users to track their calories and other health information daily.
-I decided to make an app like this because I am passionate about health and fitness, so I was excited to develop it.
+I decided to make this application because I am passionate about health and fitness.

 ## Stack